 Pennebaker’s talents as a young filmmaker went far beyond the technical.
 In films like “David” and “Jane,” Pennebaker’s long camera holds and penetrating closeups created a deep, psychological bond with the films’ characters.
 That distinctive style is part of the art in “Crisis: Behind a Presidential Commitment.”
 Pennebaker, along with Greg Shuker who produced the film and took sound, are the only two independent filmmakers to ever shoot inside the Oval Office witnessing a President making real decisions.

-Pennebaker and Hedgedus continue to make powerful films until the end of his life, the last being “Unlocking the Cage,” which debuted at Sundance.
-Pennebaker’s current company is PHFilms, which he runs with Hegedus and his son, Frazer Pennebaker.
+Pennebaker and Hegedus continued to make powerful films until the end of his life, the last being “Unlocking the Cage,” which debuted at Sundance in 2016.
+Pennebaker’s company is Pennebaker Hegedus Films, which he ran with Hegedus and his son, Frazer Pennebaker.
 Pennebaker passed away on August 1, 2019, at age 94.